miconda/KSR-URL-Expander/README.md

-Among others, it targets to auto-generate the URL to documentation of modules (stable and development versions), wiki, search on `kamailio.org` or `lists.kamailio.org`.
-It can be useful for people spending significant time offering services for Kamailio project (open source SIP/VoIP server):
+Among others, it targets to auto-generate the URL to documentation of modules (stable and development versions), wiki, search on `kamailio.org` or `lists.kamailio.org` using `Google`.

+This extension can be useful for people spending daily significant time within Kamailio project (open source SIP/VoIP server) ecosystem:

   * https://www.kamailio.org